 Trumpet was my first instrument and where I feel most at home expressing myself musically.
-I was always envious of guitarists who, with a stomp of a foot, could completely alter the tone of their instrument.
+I was always envious of guitarists though who could completely alter the tone of their instrument by smashing switches with their feet.
 I wanted the same.
 Knowing guitar pedals cost upwards of $100 and were not designed with trumpet in mind I was inspired by my trumpet teacher, Jeff Kaiser, to get into coding.
 I hated computers and vowed to never have a job involving one but once I was shown that they could be used to make music I was sold.
-After hours of troubleshooting and cursing I started developing a “rig” for live performances that could process my trumpet through custom software I built in Max/MSP.
+After hours of troubleshooting and cursing, I started developing a “rig” for live performances that could process my trumpet through custom software I built in Max/MSP.
 This was the gateway drug for all things tech for me.
-I then wanted to record my performances and make them sound as good as possible; what mics to use, what software to buy, what hours could I sneak into the schools recording studio (don’t do that).
-This has greatly contributed to my composition process and is woven in to almost every musical project I take on.
+I then wanted to record my performances and make them sound as good as possible; what mics to use, what software to buy, what hours could I sneak into the school’s recording studio (don’t do that).
+This has greatly contributed to my composition process and is woven into almost every musical project I take on.

 I have worked in a number of recording studios but had spent most of my time at Carbonite Sound in Ojai, CA formerly known as Brotheryn Studios.
-While I was there I was a Musician, Assistant Engineer, Sound Designer and an Audio Tech.
+While I was there I was a Musician, Assistant Engineer, Sound Designer, and Tech.
 A lot of my work was in the commercial and film world for Patagonia, Yeti and other outdoor apparel companies.
-As an audio tech I repaired and modified anything from custom tube amp conversions to classic analog gear.
-From this experience I started my own audio repair company called Toltec Sound where I work on microphones, consoles, tube amps and designing my own audio circuits.
+As an audio tech, I repaired and modified anything from custom tube amp conversions to classic analog gear.
+From this experience, I started my own audio repair company called Toltec Sound where I work on microphones, consoles, tube amps and designing my own audio circuits.

 For more information: CV_Louis_Lopez